byronrdz/Assignment/README.md

 After these steps, the information is ready to be summarized.
 To summarize the information there are two key functions included in the library **deplyr**, the **group_by()** which, in this case, groups the data by activity and by subject, and the function **summarise_each()** which summarizes with the **mean()** according to the grouping defined in the precedent step.

-Finally, the dataset is loaded in a file called "tidyData.txt" through the function "write.table()".
+Finally, the dataset is loaded in a file called "tidyData.txt" through the function **write.table()**.